 When to go to Costa Rica

-One of the best times to visit with dry weather seen across most of the region.
-Although it can get very busy.
+One of the best times to visit with dry weather across most of the country.
+It can get busy so plan your trip in advance.

 One of the best months to visit, with plenty of dry days and opportunities to spot wildlife.

-Good time to visit with very little rain and low humidity.
-Good time to spot wildlife and visit the cloud forest.
+March is a great time to visit with very little rain and low humidity.
+It's a good time to spot wildlife and visit the cloud forests.

-Start of the rainy season, although it starts off very gradually.
-Meaning there'll be plenty of warm dry days.
-It's a good time to visit with barely any crowds, as long as you don't mind a bit of rain.
+Mary brings the start of the rainy season, although it starts off very gradually meaning there'll be plenty of dry days too.
+It's a good time to visit with fewer crowds.

-Start of the rainy season but a good time to visit the country with less crowds, full rivers and waterfalls, lush jungle and fresh green leaves sprouting everywhere.
+The rainy season is a great time to visit Costa Rica with full rivers and waterfalls, lush jungle and fresh green leaves sprouting everywhere.

-Clear sunny mornings with afternoon showers.
-And it's turtle nesting season in Tortuguero National Park!
+August brings clear sunny mornings with afternoon showers so head out early to make the most of the day.
+Plus, it's turtle nesting season in Tortuguero National Park.

-One of the rainiest months of the year, with travel conditions getting dangerous in some places, and the wildlife will be taking cover from the rain making it hard to spot.
+One of the rainiest months of the year, with travel conditions becoming difficult in some places.
+Wildlife takes cover from the rain making it hard to spot.

-One of the rainiest months of the year.
-The Caribbean side will be a bit dryer and brighter, but overall, the whole country will be pretty rainy.
+One of the rainiest months of the year across the country, although the Caribbean coast will be a bit drier and brighter.